 Midland does allow students to transfer previous graduate-level ESL coursework into this program.
 Connect with an advisor to discuss any previous coursework completed to see if it may transfer.Connect with Us

 English as a Second Language Endorsement Partners

-The Walker School of Education is proud to partner with Omaha Public Schools (OPS), Ralston Public Schools (RPS), and Fremont Public Schools (FPS) to promote an English as a Second Language endorsement for teachers and paraprofessionals that will improve student achievement.
+The Walker School of Education is proud to partner with area schools to promote an English as a Second Language endorsement for teachers and paraprofessionals that will improve student achievement.

 Interested in becoming a partner?
-Visit the CGPS Partnerships page to learn more.
+Visit the Graduate & Online Partnerships page to learn more.